Beauty During The Elizabethan Times

 How did the cultural and historical events of the Elizabethan era impact beauty and fashion trends?

-Women during that time emulated Queen Elizabeth I’s style, from puff-sleeved dresses to narrow-waisted, exaggerated gowns.
-The pale complexion, reddish-golden hair, and red lips were looked upon as something worn by the higher classes during the Elizabethan era.
+Women during that time emulated Queen Elizabeth I’s style, from puff-sleeved dresses to narrow-waisted, exaggerated gowns, and added these features to their clothing.
+The pale complexion, reddish-golden hair, and red lips were considered as something worn by the higher classes during the Elizabethan era.

 What were some common beauty and fashion misconceptions of the Elizabethan era, and how have they been corrected by modern research?